BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving: Abstract

 \section{Abstract}

-Diffusion-based planners have shown great promise for autonomous driving due to their ability to capture multi-modal driving behaviors.
-However, guiding these models effectively in reactive, closed-loop environments remains a significant challenge.
-Simple conditioning often fails to provide sufficient guidance in complex and dynamic driving scenarios.
-Recent work attempts to use typical expert driving behaviors (\textit{i.e.}, anchors) to guide diffusion models but relies on a truncated schedule, which introduces theoretical inconsistencies and can compromise performance.
+Diffusion-based planners have shown strong potential for autonomous driving by capturing multi-modal driving behaviors.
+A key challenge is how to effectively guide these models for safe and reactive planning in closed-loop settings, where the ego vehicle's actions influence future states.
+Recent work leverages typical expert driving behaviors (\textit{i.e.}, anchors) to guide diffusion planners but relies on a truncated diffusion schedule that introduces an asymmetry between the forward and denoising processes, diverging from the core principles of diffusion models.
 To address this, we introduce \emph{BridgeDrive}, a novel anchor-guided diffusion bridge policy for closed-loop trajectory planning.
-Our approach provides a principled diffusion framework that effectively translates anchors into fine-grained trajectory plans, appropriately responding to varying traffic conditions.
-Our planner is compatible with efficient ODE solvers, a critical factor for real-time autonomous driving deployment.
-We achieve state-of-the-art performance on the Bench2Drive benchmark, improving the success rate by 5\% over prior arts.\blfootnote{* denotes equal contribution.}
+Our approach formulates planning as a diffusion bridge that directly transforms coarse anchor trajectories into refined, context-aware plans, ensuring theoretical consistency between the forward and reverse processes.
+BridgeDrive is compatible with efficient ODE solvers, enabling real-time deployment.
+We achieve state-of-the-art performance on the Bench2Drive closed-loop evaluation benchmark, improving the success rate by $7.72\%$ and $2.45\%$ over prior arts with PDM-Lite and LEAD datasets, respectively.
+Project page: \href{https://github.com/shuliu-ethz/BridgeDrive}{https://github.com/shuliu-ethz/BridgeDrive}. \blfootnote{* denotes equal contribution.
+Corresponding author: Shu Liu.}